jglasspilon/Data-Binders-Sample/README.md

 The demo is fully playable.
 Simply download as zip, extract and run inside of Unity to explore the system and its implementation.

 ### Not a developer?
 Not a Problem!
-Simply download this build and you can see the Data-Binder system in action.
+Simply download this build and you can see the Data Binder system in action.
 [Download Game Build](https://github.com/jglasspilon/Data-Binders-Sample/raw/refs/heads/master/Build.zip)
 1. Download zip
 2. Extract all files